Allegra Stratton resigns over No 10 Christmas party video

 Allegra Stratton has resigned as a government adviser following an angry backlash over a video of No 10 staff joking about holding a Christmas party.

-The video, obtained by ITV, was leaked on Tuesday, showing the PM's then-press secretary mocking a "fictional" gathering - four days after Downing Street staff held a party in lockdown.
+The video, obtained by ITV, showed the PM's then-press secretary days after Downing Street staff held a party, laughing over how to describe it.

-Delivering tearful statement, she said would "regret the remarks for the rest of my days".
+Delivering a tearful statement, Ms Stratton said she would "regret the remarks for the rest of my days".